 - Buoyancy: Density determines whether an object will float or sink in a fluid.
 Objects less dense than the fluid will float, while denser objects will sink.

 - Material Selection: Engineers and designers use density data to select appropriate materials for specific applications.
-For example, lightweight materials with high strength are desirable in aerospace engineering.
+Here's one way to look at it: lightweight materials with high strength are desirable in aerospace engineering.

 - Geological Processes: Density differences in rocks and minerals drive processes like plate tectonics and the formation of mountains.